 Parent PLUS loans can help some families pay for college, but they won’t be right for everyone.
 First, consider whether you should borrow for your child’s education at all.

 Consider how adding new student loan payments will affect your finances.
-If they’d stretch your budget too thin or detract from other important financial goals like retirement, that might be a sign it’s wise to reconsider.
+If they’d stretch your budget too thin or detract from other important financial goals like retirement, that might be a sign that it’s wise to reconsider.

 If you can afford this new debt, also investigate alternatives to parent PLUS loans.
 Max out other sources of college funds, such as scholarships, savings, and lower-cost undergraduate federal loans, first.